opensafely-core/ehrql/docs/tutorial/dataset-definition-concepts.md

 Next, we create a dataset object.
 Don't worry about exactly what this line does!
+# I'd like to know what this is here.
+I don't think it is explained anywhere
+# e.g. to this we can add the patient series (variables) we are interested in.
+These form a patient frame that can then be filtered to the population of interest.

 ```python
 dataset = Dataset()
 ```

-Now, we define the population of our dataset.
+Now, we define the population of our dataset. `define_population` is used to limit the population from which data is extracted.

 ```python
 dataset.define_population(patients.date_of_birth.is_on_or_before("1999-12-31"))